Midnight's Children (film): Plot

 The film begins with narrator Saleem Sinai describing his birth at the exact moment of Indian independence.
 His narrative then jumps back to 1917 Kashmir where his grandfather Dr. Aadam Aziz goes to the Ghani mansion to assess the landlord's sick daughter Nasim, whom the doctor eventually marries.
 Then the film jumps to Agra in 1942, where Saleem describes his grandfather as contracting a 'disease of optimism' of those times and being an ardent supporter of politician Mian Abdullah.
 Abdullah is assassinated returning from a party with his secretary Nadir Khan, but Nadir flees to Dr. Aziz's house where Aziz shelters him in his cellar.
 Aziz and Nasim have three daughters, Alia, Mumtaz and Emerald, and during Nadir's stay Mumtaz develops a bond with him resulting in their private marriage.
 Soon the marriage is broken up when General Zulfikar learns of his presence in the cellar.

 Devastated by the divorce, Mumtaz finds solace in the arms of wealthy entrepreneur Ahmed Sinai.
 The two marry and move to Bombay where they buy a villa from wealthy Englishman William Methwold, and Mumtaz takes up a new name, Amina Sinai.
 At the villa an accordionist, Wee Willie Winkie and his wife, used to come to sing and entertain and it transpires that the wife is carrying Methwold's child.
 Amina too is carrying a child then.
 Both go into labour on 14 August and give birth to boys at the moment of India's independence.
 However a nurse Mary, driven by love for her revolutionary partner, decides to switch the name tags of the two rich and poor infants, altering their fates.
 Mary is soon consumed by guilt and tries to make amends by deciding to become Saleem's ayah (nanny).
 Saleem, meant for poverty, has a life of privilege and Shiva, the one meant for fortune, leads an impoverished life on the streets.
-But things are not ideal for Saleem as his family pressurises him to be different and special, and his father becomes an alcoholic.
+But things are not ideal for Saleem as his family pressures him to be different and special, and his father becomes an alcoholic.
 Saleem soon starts hearing voices which he realises he can control, and discovers these are the voices of the other Midnight's Children born in the first hour of independence, all of whom have special powers.
 The most prominent of them however are Shiva, Parvati-the-witch who is Saleem's only supporter, and Saleem himself with telepathic capabilities.